In this guide

 Women's Singles:

-- Iga Swiatek: ~38-44% — Four-time Roland Garros victor, arguably the greatest female clay player ever
+- Iga Swiatek: ~38-44% — Four-time Roland Garros victor, contender for greatest clay-court player of all time

 - Coco Gauff: ~8-12%